ReinhardFrie/partnersizingworkshop/index.rst

 Access Instructions
 +++++++++++++++++++

-The Nutanix Sizer tool can be accessed a number of different ways:
+The Nutanix Sizer tool can be accessed a number of different ways.
+But we have detailed how, for this lab, below:

 Sizer Access
 .................

-**Nutanix Employees** - http://sizer.nutanix.com or http://my.nutanix.com, then choose: **Sizer**

 **Partners** - http://sizer.nutanix.com, then choose **My Nutanix Login**

+For the Lab today, you will all be using a generic login for sizer that will be entered as your **My Nutanix Login**.
+Typically, this would be your partner email address.

+Username: hx_channel_partner@sizer.com

+Password: @Sizer99

+When creating your Scenarios during this lab, please make sure to name it First initial + Last name - LenovoLab. e.g. BBauling-LenovoLab